Cherygo/slim4-bookshelf-crud/README.md

 - Admin Panel (CRUD): Administrators can manage users and books from the admin panel.

 ### Tech Stack
-- Backend: PHP 8.4.1
+- Backend: PHP 8.4
 - Framework: Slim 4
 - Templating: Twig
 - Database: MySQL
-- Container: PHP-DI
 - Frontend: Bootstrap

 ### Get Started
 Follow these steps to clone and run the application locally.

 What you need:
-- PHP 8.1 or higher
+- PHP 8.4 or higher
 - MySQL
 - Composer (package manager for PHP)